ministryofjustice/cloud-platform-user-guide/source/documentation/monitoring-an-app/how-to-create-alarms.md

 The  `PrometheusRule` is a [CRD](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) that declaratively defines a desired Prometheus rule to be consumed by Prometheus and applied using a YAML file.
 However, if for any reason Prometheus has to be uninstalled, `all PrometheusRules are removed with the CRD.`

 We recommend all PrometheusRules to be added to the [Environments Repo](https://github.com/ministryofjustice/cloud-platform-environments) within the namespace folder the rules refer to.
-This will ensure all rules are applied/present, as it will part of the namespace pipeline.
+This will ensure all rules are applied/present at all times.

 PrometheusRules can still be tested/amended/applied manually, then a PR can be created to add to the Environments Repo when ready.